DataDog/dd-agent-builder/README.md

 You can choose a specific branch, tag or commit by setting the environment variable `DD_AGENT_OMNIBUS_BRANCH`.

-## Building a specific version of the agent
+## Building a specific version of the Agent

 Instead of building `nightly` you can choose a version from [release.json](https://github.com/DataDog/dd-agent-omnibus/blob/master/release.json)